T-J-D-Cavey/my-web-dev-blog/content/posts/006-is-online-security-always-a-tradeoff-with-frictionless-ux.md

 isFeatured: true
 ---

-I'm not an expert, or even that interested in cyber security.
+I'm not an expert, or even that interested in cybersecurity.
 I know enough to know it's important.

-I've read articles documenting the ongoing, changing threats that exists in our online and digital worlds.
-Some state sponsered, some not.
-All of it ugly and filled with malice.
-Or ruthlessly focused on making money no matter what the impact is on the victims.
+I've read articles documenting the ongoing, changing threats that exist in our online and digital worlds.
+Some state-sponsered, some not.
+All of it is ugly and filled with malice, or ruthlessly focused on making money, no matter the impact on victims.
 Either way, buckle up and be ready because they're coming for all of us sooner or later.

 With this in mind, companies of all shapes and sizes know that they have a responsibility to design a safe and secure system for their business and for their customers.
-Single-sign-on (SSO) or multi-factor-authentication flows aim at making sure the person logging in is actually you.
+Single sign-on (SSO) or multi-factor authentication (MFA) flows aim at making sure the person logging in is actually you.
 SSO also makes logging in easy on devices where you're signed in to that provider.
-That is an example of a win win scenrio for security and the user experience (UX).
+That is an example of a win-win scenario for security and the user experience (UX).
 We need more of those.

 ![Angry with something showing on their laptop screen](angry-with-laptop.jpg)